Sim4n6/plasoWiki/Troubleshooting.md

 If everything fails create a new issue on the [issue tracker](https://github.com/log2timeline/plaso/issues).
 Please provide as much detailed information as possible, keep in mind that:

-* we cannot fix error based on vague descriptions;
+* we cannot fix errors based on vague descriptions;
 * we cannot look into your thoughts or on your systems;
 * we cannot easily isolate errors if you keep changing your test environment.